-While the Division mainly relies on the grand jury process to collect evidence, it can work in conjunction with the Federal Bureau of Investigation ("FBI") to utilise electronic surveillance such as wiretaps.
-The Division also may monitor and/or access electronic data, including text messages, instant message communications, and social media (e.g., Twitter and Facebook).
-Companies should be cognizant of the content of these communications, as the Division may use them as evidence in antitrust investigations.
-Given the increasing prevalence of these electronic platforms-as well as the sometimes blurred line between personal and professional use-companies should consider implementing policies governing employee use of electronic communications, especially regarding interactions with competitors.
+While the Division mainly relies on the grand jury process to collect evidence, it can work in conjunction with the FBI to utilise electronic surveillance, such as wiretaps, if it receives court authorisation.
+The Division's electronic surveillance can include monitoring and/or accessing electronic data, including text messages, instant message communications, and social media accounts.
+Companies should be cognisant of the content of these communications, as the Division may use them as evidence in antitrust investigations.
+Given the increasing prevalence of messaging platforms - as well as the sometimes blurred line between personal and professional accounts - companies should consider implementing policies governing employee use of electronic communications, especially regarding interactions with competitors.